naagma5/naagma5.github.io/_notes/_draft/Statistical ML Package Design.md

 ---
+title: Statistical Machine Learning - Program Design
 ---

-Tyring to figure out how to make sense of this project.
+Trying to figure out how to make sense of this project.

 Okay so let's put it in the framework of decision making...
 Say I am trying to decide if I should take a job (1) or not (0).